Northern Latvia Brigade I Wars of Independence

 Latvian Provisional National Council (1917), the Latvian Provisional National Theatre (1918), the Provisional Government of Soviet Latvia known as the Iskolat, the North Latvian Brigade (1919) and General Pēteris Radziņš.
 In addition to the traditional ways of showcasing collections, the exhibit makes use of interactive multimedia solutions.

-The monument opened on September 10, 1922 by the then President of Latvia Jānis Čakste, on which the dedication of the poet Viļas Plūdonis to Vilis Gelb is read:
+On display is a monument unveiled on September 10, 1922 by the then President of Latvia, Jānis Čakste, which contains the dedication of the poet Vilis Plūdonis to Vilis Gelb:

-for the beloved fatherland, I pledge my life."
+"For the sake of my beloved fatherland, I pledge my life."

-Vilis Gelbe (1890-1919) was born in Kurzeme, Zemīte parish, but he is also closely related to the Limbaži side, because at the beginning of the Latvian War of Independence, he returned to Latvia from St. Petersburg and joined the North Latvian Brigade.
+Vilis Gelbe (1890-1919) was born in Courland, in Zemīte parish, but was also closely connected to the Limbaži side, because when the Latvian War of Independence began, he returned to Latvia from St. Petersburg and joined the North Latvian Brigade.

-In May 1919, V. Gelbi commanded Limbaži, he became the military commandant of the area and was able to inspire local men and also very young guys to join the army.
+In May 1919, V. Gelbi commanded in Limbaži, he became the military commandant of the area and was able to inspire the local men and even very young boys to join the army.

-The so-called Southern Latvian brigade, which was initially commanded by Oskars Kaplak, later Jānis Balož, competed with the Northern Latvian brigade, which was commanded by Jorģs Zemitāns.
+The so-called Southern Latvian Brigade, initially commanded by Oskars Kaplaks and later by Jānis Baložs, competed with the Northern Latvian Brigade, commanded by Jorģis Zemitāns.

-It is located in Valmiera, near the Gīme nature trail on Leona Paegles street.
+Located in Valmiera, near the Ģīme nature trail on Leona Paegles Street.

-The steel construction iron bridge over the Gauja was built in 1911.
+The steel-framed iron bridge over the Gauja River was built in 1911.
 It connected the 114 km long route Ainaži-Valmiera-Smiltene, which was last completed in 1971.

 Today, the iron bridge is a favorite place for recreation and walking and a section of the "Green Railway" bicycle route.

-* The cadet company of the 6th Estonian Infantry Regiment was the first to arrive, accompanied by several armored vehicles.
+* The first to arrive was a cadet company of the 6th Estonian Infantry Regiment, accompanied by several armored vehicles.

-Monument to the soldiers who died in the First World War and the Latvian War of Independence
+Monument to the soldiers who fell in World War I and the Latvian War of Independence

-Located on Baznīcas Street opposite St. Anne's Church.
+Located on Church Street opposite St. Anne's Church.

-A monument to the soldiers who died in the First World War and the Latvian War of Independence can be seen.
+A monument to the soldiers who fell in World War I and the Latvian War of Independence can be seen.

-On May 1, 1923, a "Hero's Grove" was planted opposite the Mazsalaca Lutheran Church, where an oak tree was dedicated to each fallen.
-According to Likert, a total of 97 oaks were planted - 23 for the fallen in the War of Independence and 74 for the fallen in the First World War.
-However, the press at the time mentioned that 106 oaks had been planted.
+On May 1, 1923, a “Heroes’ Grove” was planted opposite the Mazsalaca Lutheran Church, in which an oak tree was dedicated to each fallen soldier.
+According to Likert, a total of 97 oak trees were planted – 23 to those who fell in the War of Independence and 74 to those who fell in World War I. However, the press of the time mentioned that 106 oak trees were planted.

-The monument is located next to the church of St. Anne in Mazsalaca, which was built in a specially designated place to slide (58.6 m), the beautiful tower can be seen from afar.
-The church is well preserved, as it was neither destroyed nor adapted for any other use during the Soviet era.
+The monument is located next to the Church of St. Anne in Mazsalaca, which was built in a specially selected location so that its slender (58.6 m), beautiful tower could be seen from afar.
+The church is well preserved, as it was neither destroyed nor adapted for any other purposes during the Soviet era.

 Monument to the soldiers of the 7th Sigulda Infantry Regiment who fell in the Latvian War of Independence